IsaacSchemm/webrtc-permissions-ui-toggle/README.md

 to only turn it on when you need to use WebRTC, and turn it off once you're done with it.

+Some versions of SeaMonkey might ship with WebRTC disabled by default.
+WebRTC Permissions UI Toggle 1.3.0+ will enable WebRTC while toggled on, and reset it to its original value when toggled off.

 Instructions
 ------------